 Step 2: Paste Special

 With the data selected, you want to go to the cell that you eventually want to paste the data in.
-In this example, I went a few rows down and I am still using column A. With the data selected, you want to click on the paste special section.
+In this example, I went a few rows down, and I am still using column A. With the data selected, you want to click on the “paste special” section.
 As a note, I am using Office 365, so my paste section might look different from what you see.
-Regardless, you want to look for the section that says special and click on that.
+Regardless, you want to look for the part that says special and click on that.